csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 II.
 How to Fully Integrate Csound into Apple&#39;s iOS CoreAudio
 ----------------------------------------------------------------

-In the second part of this chapter we will study some strategies for a better integration of Csound with CoreAudio, in order to aid the development of iOS applications.
+In the second part of this chapter we will study some strategies for best integration of Csound with CoreAudio, in order to aid the development of iOS applications.
 There are some important issues to be considered for a professional audio application, such as the native Inter-App Audio routing, buffer frame etc. We will examine in detail the relevant code (Csound and Objective-C) taken from few audio apps based on Csound.
 We will learn how to manage the buffer frame and sampling rate; how to draw a Waveform in CoreGraphics from a Csound GEN Routine; how to write a Csound GEN table and much more.

 ### Getting Started